donaemeka/terraform-ec2-project/README.md

-My First Terraform EC2 Project

-Ironhack DevOps & Cloud Computing Bootcamp
-This project demonstrates how I used Terraform to create an EC2 instance on AWS.
-It’s part of my hands-on practice with Infrastructure as Code (IaC) during my DevOps training at Ironhack.
+this is my "README" My First Terraform EC2 Project This project demonstrates how I used Terraform to create a virtual machine (EC2 instance) on AWS.
+It's part of my learning journey into DevOps and Infrastructure as Code.

+and this project is part of my hands-on practice with infrastructure as code.

-What You Need
+What You Need Before You Begin
-Before running this project, ensure you have:
+To run this project successfully, make sure you have the following:

-Terraform installed on your system.
+Terraform installed on your system

-AWS CLI configured with credentials.
+AWS CLI installed and configured

-An AWS account (Free Tier works).
+An AWS account with access credentials

-Files Overview
+Files in This Project
-File	Purpose
+This project contains several files that work together to create the EC2 instance:

-main.tf	Defines the EC2 instance (AMI, type, tags). providers.tf	Connects Terraform to AWS (us-east-1). variables.tf	Declares configurable inputs (e.g., instance_type).
+main.tf: Defines the EC2 instance settings

+providers.tf: Connects Terraform to AWS

-terraform.tfvars	Sets variable values (override defaults here).
-.gitignore	Excludes sensitive files (e.g., .terraform/, state files).
+variables.tf: Declares input variables

+terraform.tfvars: Stores the actual values for the variables

+.gitignore: Prevents certain files (like sensitive data) from being tracked in version control

+README.md: Explains what this project is and how to use it

-How to Run:
+How to Run the Project

-Initialize Terraform:

-terraform init

-Preview Changes:
-terraform plan
-Deploy the EC2 Instance:
-terraform apply
-✔️ Type yes to confirm.

-Clean Up (Important!):

-bash
-terraform destroy
+Step 1: Open your terminal and go into the project folder Step 2: Run terraform init to initialize Terraform Step 3: Run terraform plan to see what Terraform will do Step 4: Run terraform apply to create the EC2 instance Step 5: Type yes to confirm Step 6: When done, run terraform destroy to remove the resources and avoid AWS charges

+Important Notes
+This project is for learning and personal development

-⚠️ Always run this to avoid unexpected AWS charges.
+Always destroy resources when you are finished to avoid unnecessary AWS costs

+Do not upload sensitive files like your AWS credentials or state files

 Why I Built This
-As part of my Ironhack Bootcamp, I wanted to:

-Learn Terraform from scratch.

-Understand how to automate cloud infrastructure.

-Gain confidence using AWS services programmatically.

-This project was my first step into DevOps—simple but impactful!

-Notes
-Educational Use: Designed for learning, not production.

-Security: Never commit secrets (e.g., AWS keys).

-Costs: Destroy resources after testing.
+I am currently learning DevOps and wanted to understand how to write code that creates infrastructure.
+This project helped me take my first step in using Terraform to automate resource creation in the cloud.
+It gave me real-world experience and helped me understand how the different configuration files work together.

 License
-Feel free to use this project to learn or practice.
+You can use this project to learn and practice.